Kraktun/OpenScripts/README.md

 Collection of standalone scripts.
 Note that the `common` package is a shared library.
-All scripts require Python 3.
+All python scripts require Python 3.

+The `linux` folder contains a collection of scripts used to install and configure some linux programs.
+They are usually used on arm boards (Armbian or Raspberry OS).
+Refer to the Readme in the folder for further instructions.

 ## App